November 8, 2019

 Lemon Law is meant to protect consumers from defects in products (not caused by the user), including new vehicles.
 Very few states have Lemon Laws for used vehicles.

-No. The salvage title means the car legally can’t be driven on public roads and insurance companies won’t cover it.
-However, once you’ve made repairs and passed inspections with your state, you can earn a rebuilt title for your vehicle and will be able to drive (and get limited insurance) for your car.
+Once you’ve made repairs and passed inspections with your state, you may earn a rebuilt title for your vehicle and will be able to drive (and get insurance) for your car.

 What is a rebuilt title?